Discover Savannah Ga

 Guests of Hamilton-Turner Inn will feel Southern hospitality no matter what they do in and around the Savannah Historic District.
 Our Savannah GA, bed and breakfast sits on beautiful Lafayette Square, steeped in history and enveloped by romance and relaxation.
 We offer guests luxury accommodations, friendly service and convenience to the treasures and rich history of our city.
 From its unparalleled Southern dining and antique shopping to the historic museums and ornate cathedrals, the city promises a true Georgia experience.

 Day Trips Outside of Savannah GA

 Are you looking for a day excursion while staying at the Hamilton-Turner Inn?
 No problem.
 We have several nearby travel destinations that you’ll want to explore during your stay.
-South Carolina is just minutes away if you want to check out some of the local history or go to the beach.
+South Carolina is just minutes away if you want to check out some of the local history or go to Hilton Head Island where they have fun beaches and shops.
 Or if you want to see where the locals go especially on a hot summer day, visit Tybee Island, a small beach town with a wide array of shops and attractions.
 We’d be happy to help you plan your mini-adventure!

 Hilton Head Island, SC